Home / Blogs / Sex, sin, shame and the virgin birth

 These centuries of thinking about virginity, sex and sinfulness have led us a long way from the woman whose child Christians celebrate at Christmas.
 Somehow, a virginal young woman became used by men to support claims that sex equals sin.

 Yet, in the Christian tradition, Mary is best remembered as mother of God, prophet and faithful follower of Jesus.
 She has long been upheld as a model of faith for women in particular.
 And so she should be.
-Not because she was ever “pure” or remained a virgin, but because she exemplifies courageous faith.The Conversation
+Not because she was ever “pure” or remained a virgin, but because she exemplifies courageous faith.Picture of Count in the page Sex, sin, shame and the virgin birth

 Robyn Whitaker is Senior Lecturer in New Testament, Pilgrim Theological College.